logicalclocks/logicalclocks.github.io/docs/admin/ldap/configure-project-mapping.md

 # Configure LDAP/Kerberos group to project mapping

 ## Introduction

 A group to project mapping allows you to add members of your LDAP group to a project without having to add each user manually.
+A mapping is created by specifying a group from LDAP that will be mapped to a project in Hopsworks and what role the members of that group will be assigned in the project.

+Once a mapping is created project membership is managed by LDAP group membership.
+Any change to group membership in LDAP will be reflected in Hopsworks i.e. removing a user from the LDAP group will also remove them from the project.

 ## Prerequisites
-A server configured with LDAP or Kerberos.
+1. A server configured with LDAP or Kerberos.
 See [Server Configuration for Kerberos](../configure-server/#server-configuration-for-kerberos) and
 [Server Configuration for LDAP](../configure-server/#server-configuration-for-ldap) for instructions on how to do this.
+2. LDAP group mapping sync enabled.
+This can be done by setting the variable ```ldap_group_mapping_sync_enabled=true```.
+See [Cluster Configuration](../variables.md) on how to change variable values in Hopsworks.

 ### Step 1: Create a mapping
 To create a mapping go to **Cluster Settings** by clicking on your name in the top right